meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 To complete this challenge successfully, you should be able to:

-- Post token from the emulator to the sample app landing page
+- A purchase token posted from the Emulator to the Sample App landing page
-- Resolve the token in the sample app - observe the token properties in the resolve token section
+- The token is resolved in the Sample App - observe the token properties in the resolve token section
-- Confirm that your subscription is listed and is in "Pending" status in the Emulator subscriptions list
+- Your subscription is listed and is in "Pending" status in the Emulator subscriptions list

 ## Learning Resources